-[UPDATE as of October 2014] An UPDATED article with newer information is available on my site, please make sure you check it out: 14 Usability Testing Tools
+[UPDATE] An UPDATED article with newer information is available on my site, please make sure you check it out: 14 Usability Testing Tools

 In the past few years, there has been massive growth in new and exciting cheap or free web site usability testing tools, so here’s my list of 24 tools you may need to use from time to time.

 Gone are the days of using expensive recruitment firms, labs and massive amounts of time to create, deploy and report on usability tests.

 By using these usability testing tools and others like them, you have for the first time a complete set of tools designed to tackle almost any usability research job.

 From recruiting real users (with tools such as Ethnio) to conducting live one on one remote moderated tests (UserVue) to analyzing results of usability changes using A/B testing (Google Website Optimizer), there is a plethora of useful and usable tools to conduct usability testing.

 Why usability testing helps: